 This species features leaves that have pointed lobes.
 Additionally, the anthers (pollen-producing part) of Thanksgiving cactus blooms are yellow.

 Genuine Christmas Cactus actually starts blooming in December.
 Its species is Schlumbergera x buckleyi.

 This is a hybrid variety that was developed in England during the 1840s.
 The leaves of this type of cactus are smooth with no pointy edges.

-The anthers of Christmas cactus blossoms are purple.
+The anthers of Christmas cactus flowers are purple.

 Other than these small differences, these two types of holiday cactus are alike and can be cared for in much the same way.

-There is another variation on this type of cactus, known as Easter or spring cactus.
+There is another variation of this type of cactus, known as the Easter or spring cactus.
 As the name implies, it blooms readily in the springtime.

 You would manage all three of these types of cactus in the same manner, but you should schedule your manipulation of lighting and temperature to prompt blooming at the desired time.

 All of these species are long-lived.